Onni97/abletonlink-node-addon/README.md

 or add the dependency to your ```package.json```

-### Example
+### Examples
-To run the included example you need [readline-sync](https://github.com/anseki/readline-sync).
+To run the included examples you need [readline-sync](https://github.com/anseki/readline-sync).
 Install it with:
 ```
 npm install readline-sync
 ```